hseebens/sTwist/README.md

-SInAS_Workflow

 ## SInAS workflow: Integration and standardisation of alien species occurrence data
-# sTwist workshop
+sTwist workshop at German Centre for Integrative Biodiversity Research (iDiv)
-# Hanno Seebens, Frankfurt, 06.04.2020
+Author: Hanno Seebens, Frankfurt, 01.07.2020

 The R scripts contain the implementation of a workflow to standardise and integrate databases of alien species occurrences and years of first record.
 The workflow is